 With cocaine, tolerance can be hard to pinpoint because one might be a heavy weekend user, while another may be a daily user.
 Regardless, cocaine is a drug that keeps you wanting more and more, so tolerance can build up very quickly after repeated use.
 However, it can also (although not always) reset if the use is occasional.

-Street cocaine can largely vary in purity, typically anywhere from 10-90%.
-Although some “cocaine” can have less than that or none at all.
+Street-cocaine can largely vary in purity, typically anywhere from 10-90%.
+Although some “coke” can have less than that or none at all.

 Purity, of course, plays a large role in how much one can take.
 With pure cocaine, it can take as little as a few lines to trigger an overdose, and largely depends on your tolerance and body weight.